47degrees/arrow-architecture/deck/README.md

 ## Support Async/Non-Blocking Popular data types

-Arrow Monad Transformers allow you to remain in the world of concrete data types such as `Either` and `Deferred`
+Λrrow Monad Transformers allow you to remain in the world of concrete data types such as `Either` and `Deferred`

 ```kotlin
 import arrow.effects.*